-CIRM funds many projects seeking to better understand blindness and to translate those discoveries into new therapies.
+CIRM funds many projects seeking to better understand diseases of blindness and to translate those discoveries into new therapies.

-Nearly a million Americans are blind, with another 2.4 million suffering significant visual impairment.
+Over a million Americans are legally blind, with another 3.2 million suffering significant visual impairment1.
 While there are several causes of blindness, the leading cause of all visual impairment is age-related macular degeneration, which affects 1.7 million Americans.

-In AMD the layer of cells that support the photoreceptors is destroyed.
+AMD affects 8 million Americans and accounts for over 50% of vision loss cases in white Americans.
+In AMD, the layer of cells that support the photoreceptors is destroyed.
 Without this support system, the photoreceptors, the cells that actually allow us to sense light start to malfunction.
 CIRM-funded teams are looking at various methods of replacing this layer of support cells called RPE (retinal pigment epithelial) cells.
 Some are using embryonic stem cells as a starting point to generate new RPE cells.
 Others are using stem cells obtained by reprogramming adult cells to be like embryonic cells, which could potentially come from the patients’ themselves.

-Retinitis pigmentosa, an inherited and progressive vision loss that leaves most patients legally blind by mid-life, directly destroys the photoreceptors.
-CIRM-funded researchers are seeking to use stem cells to rescue the receptors from further damage and potentially replace them with new ones.
+Retinitis pigmentosa (RP) is an inherited and progressive vision loss disease that has an incidence of 1:4000 and leaves most patients legally blind by mid-life.
+RP destroys the light-sensing photoreceptors in the retina.
+CIRM-funded researchers are seeking to use stem cells to rescue these photoreceptors from further damage and potentially replace them with new ones.